-- 8. Are there any other legal or procedural requirements the state has regarding how inspections are to be conducted (e.g., age of youth inspector, time of inspections, training that must occur)? - a.
-Legal

-⊠ Yes □ No

-(If Yes, please describe.)

-RI General Laws Title 11 Criminal Offenses Chapter 11-9 children (11-9-13.6)

-Underage individuals, acting as agents for the department of behavioral healthcare, developmental disabilities and hospitals and with the written permission of parent or guardian, may purchase, with impunity from prosecution, tobacco products for the purposes of law enforcement or government research involving monitoring compliance with this chapter, provided that the underage individuals are supervised by an adult law enforcement official.
-Any individual participating in an unannounced compliance check of over the counter or vending machine sales must state his or her accurate age if asked by the sales representative of the retail establishment being checked.

-(ii) In fulfilling the requirement of unannounced statewide compliance checks, the department of mental health, retardation and hospitals shall maintain complete records of the unannounced compliance checks, detailing, at least, the date of the compliance check, the name and address of the retail establishment checked or the mail order company, the results of the compliance check (sale/no sale), whether the sale was made as an over-the-counter sale, a mail order purchase or a tobacco vending machine sale, and if a citation was issued for any violation found.
-The records shall be subject to public disclosure.
-Further, the department of mental health, retardation and hospitals shall report to the owner of each retail establishment checked or mail order company, the results of any compliance check (sale/no sale) whether the sale was made as an over-the-counter sale, a mail order purchase or a tobacco vending machine sale, and if a citation was issued for any violation found.

-- (5) Seek enforcement, concurrently with other state and local officials, of the penalties as detailed in this chapter. - (6) Develop and disseminate community health education information and materials relating to this chapter.
+Q / Are the re any other legal or procedural requirements the st ate has regarding ho w inspections are to e cond ucted (e.g., a is, training that must a.
+Legal ⊠ Yes □ No. ise describe.) al Offenses Chapter 11-9 Children (11-9-1 3.6) RI General Laws Title 11 Criminal Offenses Chapter 11-9 Children (11-9-13.6) Underage individuals, acting as agents for the department of behavioral healthcare, developmed disabilities and hospitals and with the written permission of parent or guardian, may purchase, impunity from prosecution, tobacco products for the purposes of law enforcement or government research involving monitoring compliance with this chapter, provided that the underage individuals are supervised by an adult law enforcement official.
+Any individual participating in unannounced compliance check of over the counter or vending machine sales, must state his or accurate age is asked by the sales representative of the retail establishment being checked. (ii) In fulfilling the requirement of unannounced statewide compliance checks, the department mental health, retardation and hospitals shall maintain complete records of the unannounced compliance checks, detailing, at least, the date of the compliance check, the name and address of the retail establishment checked or the mail order company, the results of the compliance check (sale/no sale), whether the sale was made as an over-the-counter sale, a mail order purchase or tobacco vending machine sale, and if a citation was issued for any violation found.
+The record shall be subject to public disclosure.
+Further, the department of mental health, retardation and hospitals shall report to the owner of each retail establishment checked or mail order company, results of any compliance check (sale/no sale) whether the sale was made as an over-the-counter sale, a mail order purchase or a tobacco vending machine sale, and if a citation was issued for a violation found.
+(5) Seek enforcement, concurrently with other state and local officials, of the penalties as detain this chapter. thcare, developmental an, may purchase, with ement or government he underage dual participating in an es, must state his or her being checked.
+Eks, the department of he unannounced name and address of e compliance check order purchase or a found.
+The records th, retardation and ail order company, the an over-the-counter on was issued for any he penalties as detailed this chapter. - innumity nearth educe ation information and a materials relating to b.
+Procedural ⊠ Yes □ No (If Yes, please describe.)
+Synar Tobacco Survey Protocol Synai Tobacco Survey I Totocor I End If you a : Upon rece Septembe re unable to by the deadline, plo ease contact Maureei n Mulligan at 5 Survev Times: The survey should be con ducted during the day or evening when the outlets to be inspected y to be open f and a distribution of the dup , is a second when the is a composited

-b.
-Procedural

-\square Yes \square No

-(If Yes, please describe.)

-Synar Survey inspections should be conducted in accordance with established Synar Survey Protocol:

-Synar Tobacco Survey Protocol

-Survey Dates:

-Start: Upon receipt of survey materials

-End: September 30, 2017

-If you are unable to complete the survey by the deadline, please contact Maureen Mulligan at 462-3051 or maureen.mulligan@bhddh.ri.gov.

-Survey Times: The survey should be conducted during the day or evening when the outlets to be inspected are likely to be open for business.